 P.S.
 If you like what you read, there are sharing buttons below to Share on your favorite social media website.
 Thank you.

-Next Time: Make Your PPA Higher Than Your GPA.
+Next Time: Dare To Have Your PPA Higher Than Your GPA.